Event-by-event investigation of the two-particle source function in $\sqrt{s_{_{\text{NN}}}}=2.76$ TeV PbPb collisions with EPOS: Analysis details

 As detailed in the previous section, EPOS has different stages of evolution.
-In this analysis, both the core and the corona, as well as the hadronic rescattering governed by UrQMD were utilized.
-In case of pions, two separate cases were investigated.
-The first one included only primordial pions coming directly from the medium, while the second one included the decay products as well.
-For kaons and protons only the second case was studied, because the number of pairs in a single event was not sufficiently high without the inclusion of the decay products.
-In all of the investigated cases, the measured $D(r_{\text{LCMS}})$ distribution has a power-law tail, which cannot be described by the Gaussian distribution, as shown in Fig.~\ref{f:levyfit}.
-In order to achieve a precise description, the L\'evy distribution was utilized.
+In this analysis, both the core and the corona, as well as the hadronic rescattering governed by UrQMD were utilized for the final results.
+In case of pions, four separate cases were investigated.
+In the first two cases, only the core part was utilized without UrQMD, while in the third and fourth cases, both the core and the corona were used together with UrQMD.
+The first and the third cases included only primordial pions coming directly from the medium, while the second and the fourth cases included the decay products as well.
+For kaons and protons only the fourth case was studied, because the number of pairs in a single event was not sufficiently high without the inclusion of the decay products and without UrQMD.